 That ordering is strict.
 A transaction with nonce 6 cannot confirm before the one with nonce 5.
 If a low-nonce transaction gets stuck, everything queued behind it stalls until it clears.
 Sending many transactions in parallel from one account means tracking and incrementing the nonce precisely, which gets awkward when several processes share the same account.

 For a payment service settling thousands of transactions an hour, that strict sequential ordering is a real constraint.
-The account is a bottleneck by design.

 Replay risk and mutable state